greena13/redux-and-the-rest/README.md

 }
 ```

 The actionCreatorOptions accepts the option `forceFetch`, which accepts a boolean or a function that is passed the current item or collection and is expected to return a boolean value.
-This provides a way to conditionally ignore the version of the item or collection in the store and to make a fetch request anyway:
+This provides a way to conditionally ignore the version of the item or collection in the store and to make a fetchItem request anyway:

 ```javascript
 function mapStateToProps({ users }, { params: { id } }) {